Close Menu

 TREATMENT OPTIONS FOR MULTIPLE SCLEROSIS

 The most common form of treatment for MS is medication.
-Your doctor may give you injections or pills to help control your symptoms.
-Treatment plans also include steroids to reduce inflammation, immune suppressants, physical therapy and surgery.
-Beta-interferon is a drug that helps to reduce relapse rates in people with relapsing remitting multiple sclerosis.
-It can also help to reduce the severity of attacks in people with progressive MS.
+Your doctor may give you medications to help control your symptoms.
+Treatment plans also include steroids, physical therapy and surgery.
+Beta-interferon is a drug that helps to reduce relapse rates in people with relapsing remitting MS. It can also help to reduce the number of attacks in people with progressive MS.

 Another drug that some doctors give is Tysabri.
-Tysabri is a drug that was approved in 2004 by the FDA for use in people with MS who have not responded to other treatments or who have relapsing forms of MS. The most common side effects of Tysabri are nausea, fatigue, headache, and trouble sleeping.
+Tysabri is a drug that was approved in 2004 by the FDA for use in people with MS who have not done well with other treatments or who have relapsing forms of MS. The most common side effects of Tysabri are nausea, fatigue, headache, and trouble sleeping.
 Other possible side effects are flu symptoms and numb hands and feet.
-Additional side effects include depression, mood changes, and suicidal thoughts.
+Additional problems include anxiety, mood changes, and thinking about suicide.

 SIDE-EFFECTS OF MS MEDICATIONS